rrrene/credo/README.md

 ### Show code snippets in the output

 Use the `--verbose` switch to include the code snippets in question in the output.

-### Show compact list

-Use `--format=oneline` to format the output to represent each issue by a single line.

 ### Show all issues including low priority ones